djhackersdev/bemanitools/README.md

     * SOUND VOLTEX III GRAVITY WARS (sdvx-01-to-04.zip) using sdvxhook
     * SOUND VOLTEX IV HEAVENLY HAVEN (sdvx-01-to-04.zip) using sdvxhook
     * SOUND VOLTEX Vivid Wave (sdvx-05.zip) using sdvxhook2

+## ViGEm clients: Expose BT5 APIs as XBOX game controllers
+Play your favorite non-bemani arcade games with any hardware, e.g. real cabinet hardware, that implements BT5 APIs.

+See the dedicated [readme](docs/vigem/README.md) for details.

 ## Supported platforms
 Our main platforms are currently Windows XP and Windows 7 which are also the target platforms on the original hardware